yugokato/pytest-smoke/README.md

-  --smoke=[N]           Run the first N (default=1) tests from each test function or specified scope --smoke-last=[N]      Run the last N (default=1) tests from each test function or specified scope --smoke-random=[N]    Run N (default=1) randomly selected tests from each test function or specified scope --smoke-scope=SCOPE   Specify the scope at which N from the above options is applied.
+  --smoke=[N]           Run the first N (default=1) tests from each test function or specified scope --smoke-last=[N]      Run the last N (default=1) tests from each test function or specified scope --smoke-random=[N]    Run N (default=1) randomly selected tests from each test function or specified scope --smoke-scope=SCOPE   Specify the scope at which the value of N from the above options is applied.
-                        Supported values:
+                        The plugin provides the following predefined scopes:
                         - function: Applies to each test function (default)
                         - class: Applies to each test class
                         - file: Applies to each test file
                         - all: Applies to the entire test suite
+                        NOTE: You can also implement your own custom scopes using a hook
 ```

-> - The `N` value can be a number (eg. 5) or a percentage (eg. 10%)
+> - The value of `N` can be a number (e.g. `5`) or a percentage (e.g. `10%`)
 > - If `N` is not explicitly specified, the default value of `1` will be used
+> - The `--smoke-scope` option supports any custom values, as long as they are handled in the hook
+> - You can overwrite the plugin's default value for `N` and `SCOPE` using INI options.
+See the "INI Options" section below

 ## Examples